Resource allocations for cPanel Reseller Hosting

 If you have 6 CPU cores and 16 GB of memory, you can set each Sub Account to use 6 CPU cores and 16 GB of memory.

-If you have 16 GB of memory, you can set each Sub Account to use 16 GB.
-It is not possible on traditional reseller hosting.
+If you have 16 GB of memory, you can set each Sub Account to use 16 GB, allowing them to use more resources than traditional reseller hosting.

-You can allocate the amount of CPU, memory, Disk IO, etc., to one or more Sub Accounts.
-For example, if a website needs only 2 GB of memory, you can allocate 2 GB for that account.
-If another account needs 6 GB, you can also assign that.
-The amount of CPU, memory, Disk IO, etc., allocated to a Sub Account is its resource limit.
-A Sub Account cannot consume more than its resource limit.
+You can allocate CPU, memory, disk IO, etc., to one or more Sub Accounts.
+If a website only needs 2 GB of memory, you can allocate 2 GB to that account.
+If another account needs 6 GB, you can assign it as well.
+The amount of CPU, memory, disk IO, etc., allocated to an account is its resource limit.
+An account cannot consume more than its resource limit.

-This allows better management of server resources and increases density, similar to a VPS, allowing hosting a higher number of websites compared to traditional reseller hosting.
+This increases stability and allows better management of server resources than traditional reseller hosting.

 Isolation

-Each Sub Account is isolated.
+Each Sub Account is isolated using a virtual filesystem, similar to how a VPS is isolated.
 One account's issues cannot impact another.

 Overselling